mongodb/mongo/src/mongo/db/auth/README.md

 section](#sasl).
 When a mongod or a mongos needs to authenticate to a mongodb server, it does not pass in distinguishing user credentials to authenticate (all servers authenticate to other servers as the `__system` user), so most of the options described below will not necessarily work.
 However, two options are available for authentication - keyfile auth and X509 auth.

+#### X509 Intracluster Auth and Member Certificate Rotation
-X509 auth is described in more detail above, but a precondition to using it is having TLS enabled.
+`X509` auth is described in more detail above, but a precondition to using it is having TLS enabled.
+It is possible for customers to rotate their certificates or change the criteria that is used to determine X.509 cluster membership without any downtime.
+When the server uses the default criteria (matching DC, O, and OU), its certificates can be rotated via the following procedure:

+1. Update server nodes' config files to contain the old certificate subject DN in `setParameter.tlsX509ClusterAuthDNOverride`.
+2. Perform a rolling restart of server nodes so that they all load in the override value.
+3. Update server nodes' config files to contain the new certificates in `net.tls.clusterFile` and `net.tls.certificateKeyFile`.
+4. Perform a rolling restart of server nodes.
+During this process, some nodes will use new certificates while others will use old, but they will still all recognize each other as cluster members either via the standard process or the override, respectively.
+5. Remove `setParameter.tlsX509ClusterAuthDNOverride` from all server node config files.
+6. Perform a rolling restart of server nodes so they stop treating clients presenting the old certificate as peers.

+An administrator can update the criteria the server uses to determine cluster membership alongside certificate rotation without downtime via the following procedure:
+1. Update server nodes' config files to contain the old certificate subject DN attributes or extension value in `setParameter.tlsClusterAuthX509Override` and the new certificate subject DN attributes or extension value in `net.tls.clusterAuthX509.attributes` or `net.tls.clusterAuthX509.extensionValue`.
+2. Perform a rolling restart of server nodes so that they all load in the override value and new config options.
+3. Update server nodes' config files to contain the new certificates in `net.tls.clusterFile` and `net.tls.certificateKeyFile`.
+4. Perform a rolling restart of server nodes so that they start using the new certificates.
+During this process, some nodes will use new certificates while others will use old, but they will still recognize each other via the new config option or the override.
+5. Remove `setParameter.tlsClusterAuthX509Override` from all server node config files.
+6. Perform a rolling restart of server nodes so they stop treating clients presenting certificates meeting the old criteria as peers.

+#### Keyfile Intracluster Auth
 `keyfile` auth instructors servers to authenticate to each other using the `SCRAM-SHA-256` mechanism as the `local.__system` user who's password can be found in the named key file.
 A keyfile is a file stored on disk that servers load on startup, sending them when they behave as clients to another